-- Marketplace Spend Fees decreased by \$13.6 thousand for the three months ended September 30, 2023, compared to the same period in 2022 due to lower overall spending levels from our marketers and to the closure of IZEAx.
-Revenue from Marketplace Spend Fees represents our net margins received on this business. - License Fees revenue decreased by \$0.3 million for the three months ended September 30, 2023, when compared to the same period of 2022.
+- Marketplace Spend Fees decreased by \$13.6 thousand Cost of Revenue

+The cost of revenue for the three months ended September 30, 2023 March 31, 2024 decreased by \$2.0 million, or approximately 33%, compared to the same period in 2022 due to lower overall spending levels from our marketers and to the closure of IZEAx.
+Revenue from Marketplace Spend Fees represents our net margins received on this business.

+- License Fees revenue decreased by \$0.3 million for the three months ended September 30, 2023, when compared to the same period of 2022.2023.
 The decrease in license fees is due to lower licensee counts and lower average revenue per licensee.
-The decline in both licensee counts and revenues is heavily related to sunsetting our legacy IZEAx and BrandGraph platforms while we transition to Flex, which was launched in January 2023. - Other Fees revenue consists of other fees, such as inactivity fees, early cash-out fees, and subscription plan fees charged to users of our platforms.
-Other Fees revenue decreased 104% for the three months ended September 30, 2023 compared to the same period in 2022, due primarily to fewer creators requesting early cash-outs and higher plan fees.
+The decline in both licensee counts and revenues is heavily related to sunsetting our legacy IZEAx and BrandGraph platforms while we transition to Flex, which was launched in January 2023. - Other Fees revenue consists of other fees, such as inactivity fees, early cash-out fees, and subscription plan fees charged to users the loss of our platforms.
+Other Fees revenue decreased 104% for non-recurring customer costs, which totaled \$2.8 million in the three months quarter ended September 30, 2023 compared to March 31, 2023.
+This was partially offset by increased costs associated with higher revenues from our recurring customer base in the same period in 2022, due primarily to fewer creators requesting early cash-outs and higher plan fees.current quarter.